 Office of Graduate Admissions

 The University of Bridgeport's M.S. in Technology Management follows a traditional 16 week course schedule.
 Classes begin in January, May and August.
 Classes are offered year-round and students can complete the entire program in less than three years, taking two classes at a time.

 Technology Management Sample Course Sequence

-TCMG 505: Global Program and Project Management
+TCMG 505: Project Management for Engineers and Technologists

 TCMG 524: Statistical Quality Control Techniques

-TCMG 523: Leadership, Teams and Managing Change
+MGMT 523: Leadership, Teams and Managing Change (Formerly TCMG 523)